braze-inc/braze-docs/_docs/_hidden/wip_partnerships/tangerine/tangerine.md

 ### Data Retention

-There is a two year retention policy of your Braze data for Snowflake data sharing.
+There is a two-year retention policy for your Braze data for Snowflake data sharing.

-### Time Lag in Populating Braze Event Data
+### Time lag in populating Braze event data

-Braze events are processed with streaming technology and are available in near real time.
-Generally, events are made available within 30 minutes of happening with it often times being much quicker than this.
+Braze events are processed with streaming technology and are available in near real-time.
+Generally, events are made available within 30 minutes of happening.